CornCodeCreators/SqlNormalizer/README.md

 # SqlNormalizer

-> Adapt SQL-string to the best digestible standard.
+> Adapting SQL-strings to the best feasible standard